 (Up to age 18)

 This center, along with the Betty Strong Encounter Center, showcases art, photographs and artifacts that create a historic context and perspective on the lifestyles and adventures of Lewis and Clark and the native peoples who lived in Iowa when they arrived.
 Admission is free.
 While you’re in Sioux City, stop by the Sergeant Floyd Monument, the site of a 100-foot-tall white stone obelisk next to the Missouri River.
 This monument that marks the burial place of Sergeant Floyd, the only fatality of the 1804 Lewis & Clark Expedition was the nation’s first registered National Historic Landmark.

 Dyersville, IA 52040

-This part of eastern Iowa is where the Academy-Award-nominated 1988 film, “Field of Dreams” was made, and Dyersville is the place that has profited most from the line, “If you build it, they will come.”
+This part of eastern Iowa is where the Academy-Award-nominated 1989 film, “Field of Dreams” was made, and Dyersville is the place that has profited most from the line, “If you build it, he will come.”
 It may boast about its Gothic Basilica of St. Francis Xavier, but it’s the baseball field cut from a corn patch by Kevin Costner that attracts tourists today.
-The field is “open” daily from April to November.
-You’ll have to share the video with the kids before you arrive, and bring your own baseball gear, but there are snacks and souvenirs available.
+The field is “open” daily from April to November and there are tours of the family farm year round.
+You’ll have to share the video with the kids before you arrive and bring your own baseball gear, but there are snacks and souvenirs available.
 You won’t be far from Dubuque, with its picturesque setting along the Mississippi River.
-The city is undergoing a multi-million-dollar waterfront renovation and offers casino gaming, Victorian mansions, towering river bluffs and a ride aboard the world’s shortest, steepest scenic railway to visitors.

 Town of Fairfield